antonfirsov/docs/2020/04-Apr/dotnet5-preview2/introdicing-source-generators.md

 Source Generators are .NET Standard 2.0 components, and like any project you can change the TFM.
 However, they are only supported if you target .NET Standard 2.0 or .NET 5.
 Changing the TFM to a .NET Framework version is not guaranteed to work.

-### Will Source Generators come to Visual Basic?
-What about F#?
+### Will Source Generators come to Visual Basic or F#?

 Source Generators are currently a C# only feature.
 Because this is the first preview, there are many things that can change between now and the released version.
 We do not intend on adding Source Generators to Visual Basic.
 If you're an F# developer and want to see this feature added, please search the suggestions or file a new one in the [F# language suggestion repository](https://github.com/fsharp/fslang-suggestions/).

 ### Do Source Generators introduce compatibility concerns for libraries?

 It depends on how libraries are being authored.
 Since VB and F# currently don't support Source Generators, library authors should avoid designing their features such that they *require* a Source Generator.
 Ideally, features have fallbacks to runtime reflection and/or reflection emit.
 This is something that library authors will need to careful consider before adopting Source Generators.
-We expect most library authors will use Source Generators to augment current experiences for C# developers.
+We expect most library authors will use Source Generators to augment - rather than replace - current experiences for C# developers.

 ### Why do I not get IntelliSense for generated code?
 Why does Visual Studio say there's an error even though it builds?